 Ni absorbs information, perceives ideas, and tries to find patterns and links between them.
 Ni wants to know how everything is related.
-Fe, the INFJ’s auxiliary feeling function, is what brings those perceptions into a judgment or decision.
+Extraverted Feeling (or “Fe” for short) is the INFJ’s auxiliary feeling function.
+This is what brings intuitive perceptions into a judgment or decision.
 Fe brings INFJ perceptions and empathy to life in the form of action in the outer world.
 Fe is what gives the INFJ their responsiveness to people’s emotions and needs.

 The INFJ counselor combines Ni and Fe to understand and reach out to people and give them solutions for their problems.

 The INFJ philosopher sees the big picture of humanity and uses Fe to channel that picture into words that will encourage empathy, compassion, and kindness.

 The INFJ author uses Fe to bring their imaginative stories to life in a way that will connect with people.
 They use Fe to give their characters life and dimension and emotion and values.

 When INFJs bypass Fe and go straight from Ni to Ti, they get caught in a cycle of perception and logical analysis that often leads nowhere.